ahmadshuraih/LB-Tester/readme.md

 ### TestCallResponse

-Object to contain if the request succeed or failed, the response and the spent time during the requesting.
+Object to contain if the request succeed or failed, the response and the usage time during the requesting.

 #### Attributes:

 > - succeed: boolean //The result of the api call, if the call succeed or failed with error.
 > - response?: { status: number; headers: object } //The needed info from the response of the api call.
 > - error?: any //The error description if the api call failed with error.
-> - timeSpent?: number //The time spent during this api call.s
 > - testRAMUsage?: number //The ram usage during this test.

 ### TestRAMUsage